Ok, this is fairly simple, but it always surprises me how many people don’t know this, and also how many people don’t do it…

 - Now just pinch the soil in around the clove and firm in a bit.
 When done the top of the clove should be just below the surface of the soil.

 - Now repeat the process, but leave a space of around 10 cm (4 inches) between each planted garlic clove.

-Additionally, if you ever find some store bought garlic is starting to sprout in the cupboard, don’t throw it away, try plant it up and see what happens…
+Additionally, if you ever find some store-bought garlic is starting to sprout in the cupboard, don’t throw it away, try to plant it up and see what happens…